huaminghuangtw/Evergreen-Notes/Permanent-Notes/cynacism.md

 Feels good simply by portraying others as worse.

-Many seek self-esteem not in their own abilities, but in other's failures.
+Many seek self-esteem not in their own abilities, but in other’s failures.

 **[The Cynicism Safety Blanket by Chris Williamson](https://x.com/ChrisWillx/status/1643640888218796033)** [^1]

-> _If I tell myself that 'everything is shit' or that 'things will never get better', then I am excused of ever having to try at anything._
+> _If I tell myself that ‘everything is shit’ or that ‘things will never get better’, then I am excused of ever having to try at anything._

 > _The upside of never trying is never having to feel the pain of failure._

-> _It's more comfortable to get fatalistic and call it pragmatism._
+> _It’s more comfortable to get fatalistic and call it pragmatism._